Skip to main content

 DevSecOps - Identity and Access Management

 Testing starts with the first line of code!
 It is NOT a downstream activity.
 DevOps testing has a critical role to play in a Continuous Delivery Pipeline.
-Without integrated testing DevOps simply will not work!
-With the advent of DevOps and the movement to breakdown silos between developers, QA, security, and operations, it becomes critically important that all members of an IT team - regardless of what tools they use, or role they play - understand the essentials of testing.
+Without integrated testing, DevOps simply will not work!
+With the advent of DevOps and the movement to break down silos between developers, QA, security, and operations, it becomes critically important that all members of an IT team - regardless of what tools they use, or what role they play - understand the essentials of testing.
 Every member of your development team should also integrate to ensure Compliance and Audit outcomes!
 It is a new world.
-In this new world we can leverage from existing but must be open to walking through new doors of opportunity.
+In this new world, we can leverage from existing but must be open to walking through new doors of opportunity.
 Understanding traditional test strategies is helpful but when and where, and most importantly how we proceed with our test strategy must shift.
 Knowing how to code is not enough, Quality Assurance in and of itself is not enough.
-We cannot afford to have our product
+We cannot afford to have our

 Continuous Delivery Architect (CDA) – “The Role”